-The per capita income in Sanford in 2010 was $18,298, which is lower middle income relative to Florida and the nation.
-This equates to an annual income of $73,192 for a family of four.
+The per capita income in Sanford in 2018 was $27,868, which is lower middle income relative to Florida, and middle income relative to the rest of the US.
+This equates to an annual income of $111,472 for a family of four.
 However, Sanford contains both very wealthy and poor people as well.

 Sanford is an extremely ethnically-diverse city.
 The people who call Sanford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sanford residents report their race to be White, followed by Black or African-American.
 Sanford also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.59% of the city’s residents.
-Important ancestries of people in Sanford include Irish, English, European, and Italian.
+People of Hispanic or Latino origin account for 26.59% of the city’s residents.
+Important ancestries of people in Sanford include German, Irish, English, Italian, and Jamaican.

 The most common language spoken in Sanford is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Langs. of India.